wangyinfeng/cmd_handbook/sr-iov.md

 SR-IOV
 ========================
+# Specification
+SR-IOV...Allocating a VF to a virtual machine instance enables network traffic to bypass the software layer of the hypervisor and flow directly between the VF and the virtual machine.

+The overall bandwidth available to the PF is shared between all VFs associated with it.

 # Enable SR-IOV driver
 `lspci` to check the ethernet card type, 82576 and I350 both support SR-IOV.
 ```